Fourqua/Roblox-Development-Toolkit/StaminaManager/README.md

 # StaminaManager

 Sprint system with stamina.
 Hold shift to sprint.
-Stamina drains while sprinting and regenerates when you stop
+Stamina drains while sprinting and regenerates when you stop.

 ---